Freeman Toyota, Hurst TX. Credit: CarPro.

 Don't get hung up on servicing concerns

-I always advise buyers that they can purchase at one dealer, and have the vehicle serviced at another (here's an article I wrote on this exact topic).
+I always advise buyers that they can purchase at one dealer, and have the vehicle serviced at another (here's an article I wrote on this topic).
 So if you're buying across the miles, it's no problem to have the vehicle serviced at a dealership closer to you.

 Other Out of State Car Buying Tips